Bhushankoli22/Todo_list_app_using_ReactJS/README.md

 # React-Todo-App
-Todo list app project using basic concepts of React
+Todo list app project using basic concepts of React like understanding props and usage of them in places.

 <h3>Functionalities:</h3>
 <ol>